hapax/hapax.github.io/assets/teaching.md

-This fractal is related to the deeper property of [*self-organised criticality*](https://en.wikipedia.org/wiki/Self-organized_criticality), where the sandpile "tunes" itself to maintain a delicate balance between order (no avalanches) and disorder (too many avalanches).
+This fractal is related to the deeper property of [*self-organised criticality*](https://en.wikipedia.org/wiki/Self-organized_criticality), where the sandpile "tunes" itself to maintain a delicate balance between total order (no avalanches) and disorder (too many avalanches).
-This is revealed by counting the size and frequency of avalanches, though the details are beyond our present scope.
+The technical tool to assess the balance the statistical relation between size and frequency of avalanches, which can be assayed computationally, but once again this is beyond our scope.

-Many other systems are (somewhat controversially) thought to exhibit self-organised criticality, such as forest fires, earthquakes, evolution, and
+Many other systems are (somewhat controversially) thought to exhibit self-organised criticality, such as forest fires, earthquakes, co-evolution, and
 [even the human brain](http://nautil.us/issue/23/dominoes/the-amazing-autotuning-sandpile).
 According to mathematician [Steven Krantz](http://math.bu.edu/people/changer/teasem/w04.pdf), there is an infamous MIT exam which simply reads: